Gregor Foitek

 Gregor Foitek (/de/; born 27 March 1965) is a Swiss former racing driver.
 He won the 1986 Swiss Formula 3 Championship.
 Foitek participated in 22 Formula One Grands Prix, debuting on 26 March 1989.
 He scored no championship points.
 He later made two CART starts for Foyt Enterprises in 1992 but was knocked out of both races by mechanical issues.

-He helps run Foitek Automobile, a family-run Ferrari and Maserati dealership in Altendorf.
+Foitek helps run Foitek Automobile, a family-run Ferrari and Maserati dealership in Altendorf.